The smarter way to buy your first or next home

 Mortgage Alternative, or ‘MA’ to us, is a safer, smarter way to buy a home: it’s a bridge to a mortgage.

-The key to MA is that the deferred settlement gives you time to build equity in the property and savings, which should enable you to avoid mortgage insurance when you eventually settle on the property, most likely with a conventional mortgage.
+The key to MA is that the deferred settlement (to a time of your choosing, within the maximum lease/occupancy period) gives you time to build equity in the property and savings, which should enable you to avoid mortgage insurance when you eventually settle on the property, most likely with a conventional mortgage, at the end of the maximum lease/occupancy and extended settlement period – which is up to ten years, aimed at giving you plenty of time to ride out any cycles in property prices, if needed.

 Who are the sellers?